 NOTE - Lennox has approved the use of DuraVent® and Centrotherm manufactured vent pipe and terminations as an option to PVC.
 When using the PolyPro® by DuraVent or InnoFlue® by Centrotherm venting system the vent pipe requirements stated in the unit installation instruction - minimum & maximum vent lengths, termination clearances, etc. - apply and must be followed.
 Follow the instructions provided with PoyPro by DuraVent and InnoFlue by Centrotherm venting system for assembly or if requirements are more restrictive.
-The PolyPro by Duravent and InnoFlue by Centrotherm venting system must also follow the uninsulated and unconditioned space criteria listed in table 9.
+The PolyPro by Duravent and InnoFlue by Centrotherm venting system must also follow the uninsulated and unconditioned space criteria listed in table 7.

-The EL196DFE can be installed as either a Non-Direct Vent or a Direct Vent gas central furnace.
+The EL195UHNE can be installed as either a Non-Direct Vent or a Direct Vent gas central furnace.

-NOTE - In Direct Vent installations, combustion air is taken from outdoors and flue gases are discharged outdoors.
-In Non-Direct Vent installations, combustion air is taken from indoors or ventilated attic or crawlspace and flue gases are discharged outdoors.
+NOTE - In Non-Direct Vent installations, combustion air is taken from indoors and flue gases are discharged outdoors.
+In Direct Vent installations, combustion air is taken from outdoors and flue gases are discharged outdoors.

-Intake and exhaust pipe sizing -- Size pipe according to tables 6 and 7.
+Intake and exhaust pipe sizing -- Size pipe according to tables 4 and 5.
 Count all elbows inside and outside the home.
-Table 6 lists the minimum vent pipe lengths permitted.
-Table 7 lists the maximum pipe lengths permitted.
+Table 4 lists the minimum vent pipe lengths permitted.
+Table 5 lists the maximum pipe lengths permitted.
+Regardless of the diameter of pipe used, the standard roof and wall terminations described in section Exhaust Piping Terminations should be used.
+Exhaust vent termination pipe is sized to optimize the velocity of the exhaust gas as it exits the termination.
+Refer to table 8.